DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

     :language: yaml
     :lines: 1-3
 ```
-`External Models` can be referenced, created and used the same as internal models.
+`External Model`s can be referenced, created and used the same as internal `model`s.

 ### Defining System State In Models

-*Pending an accurate model representation and sufficient implementation of state
+*Pending an accurate `model` representation and sufficient implementation of state
-within models, this section will not be covered yet.*
+within `model`s, this section will not be covered yet.*